Huaxia-Interactive/Huaxia-Hub/README.md

 # NOTICE

 We will NOT be updating the HTML, CSS, Javascript or Typescript files.
 Instead when Huaxia Hub is fully released you will find a singular executable / DMG* file.
+You will only fund HTML, CSS, JavaScript or Typescript only during the development process, in which we may remove certain files.

 The v1.0 branch is now the main branch.
 When a new version is released, it will be renamed accordingly, and the previous version will be duplicated to a lower branch.
 Downloading is currently not available.